qouteall/qouteall-blog/blog/2025/Cognitive-biases.md

 - A personal doctor may do useless medications to show they are working. (_Antifragile_ argues that useless medications are potentially harmful.
 It's naïve interventionism.)
 - A politician tend to do political action to show that they are working on an affair.
 These policies usually superficially helps the problem but doesn't address the root cause, and may exacerbate the problem.
 One example is to subsidize house buyers, which makes housing price higher, instead of building more houses.
-- Financial analysts tend to give a definitive result, even knowing that there isn't enough sound evidences.
+- Financial analysts tend to give a definitive result when knowing there isn't enough sound evidence.

 For high-liquidity assets (e.g. stocks), people tend to do impulsive trading when market exhibit volatility.
 But for low-liquidity harder-to-trade assets (e.g. real estate) people tend to hold when the market exhibit volatility.